zainafzal88/blog/_posts/2020-08-30-commenting-system-blog.md

         return response.Item["username"].S;
     }
 ```
-If you get red squiggly lines any where, just add all the imports needed.
+If you get red squiggly lines any where, add all the imports needed.

 ## Inserting Comment into AWS DynamoDB
 We will be creating a form which will ask for username and a comment.
 Then upon pressing submit button, it will write the data to DynamoDB.